-The EMV liability shift is bringing many changes to credit card acceptance, but there’s one major difference that restaurant owners should be aware of: accepting gratuities.
+The EMV liability shift brought many changes to credit card acceptance, but there’s one major difference that restaurant owners should be aware of: accepting gratuities.

 Some point of sale systems and credit card machines are now able to adjust for tips after the card is run, but others cannot.

-- How will the process of tipping change with EMV chip cards?
+- How did the process of tipping change with EMV chip cards?

 - EMV Gratuity Variations by Card Type

-- If some cards will still work why should I change our tip process?
+- If some cards still work why should I change our tip process?

 - How should I accept tips with EMV chip cards?

-How will the process of tipping change with EMV chip cards?
+How did the process of tipping change with EMV chip cards?

-EMV cards may change the way restaurants handle tips paid by credit and debit cards.
-Some types of EMV chip card machine will not allow adding a tip after the card has been run, called “dipping” for EMV cards.
-Additionally, some processing companies may not permit tip adjustments after the card has been run.
-If you use one of those machines or companies, a change in the entire process of tipping must take place.
+In some cases, EMV cards changed the way restaurants handle tips paid by credit and debit cards.
+Some types of EMV chip card machine did not allow adding a tip after the card was been run, called “dipping” for EMV cards.
+Additionally, some processing companies didn’t permit tip adjustments after the card had been run.
+If you used one of those machines or companies, a change in the entire process of tipping took place.

-Currently, the process for tipping with a credit or debit card in a sit-down restaurant usually goes like this:
+Pre-EMV, the process for tipping with a credit or debit card in a sit-down restaurant usually went like this: